Topological Interactions of Non-Abelian Vortices with Quasi-Particles in High Density QCD: Summary and Discussion

 It is also interesting to apply the dual Lagrangian we have obtained to the physics of the core of dense stars.
 It is well known that the rotation of ultra cold atomic superfluids leads to a vortex lattice structure.
 Neutron stars are also rotating rapidly, so we can expect that a lattice structure of non-Abelian vortices will be formed if the core is dense enough to accommodate the CFL matter.
 If the speed of rotation is high, the distance between neighboring vortices is small and internal orientation will affect the nature of the interaction of vortices.
 As the type of collective structures of vortices is sensitive to details of the interaction between them, it is interesting to investigate the phase diagram as a function of the speed of rotations by making use of the action we have derived.
 We expect that there may appear phases with vortex lattice structures different from ordinary triangular Abrikosov lattice.

-The non-Abelian quantum turbulence phase where vortices are tangling and reconnecting here and there will be also possible if there is some mechanism which leads to an instability of lattice structures.\footnote{ It has been shown in \cite{Eto:2006db} that, in the case of local non-Abelian vortices in the model with gauged $U(1)_{\rm B}$ symmetry, collisions of two vortices always result in their reconnection even when they have different internal orientations.
-The same should hold for non-Abelian semi-superfluid vortices because whether the reconnection occurs or not depends on only topology. } It is interesting to investigate the property of this turbulence since we can expect behaviors which can be considerably different from atomic superfluids or helium superfluids.
+The non-Abelian quantum turbulence phase where vortices are tangling and reconnecting here and there will be also possible if there is some mechanism which leads to an instability of lattice structures \footnote{ It has been shown in \cite{Eto:2006db} that, in the case of local non-Abelian vortices in the model with gauged $\U(1)_\B$ symmetry, collisions of two vortices always result in their reconnection even when they have different internal orientations.
+The same should hold for non-Abelian semisuperfluid vortices because whether the reconnection occurs or not depends on only topology. }.
+It is interesting to investigate the property of this turbulence since we can expect behaviors which can be considerably different from atomic superfluids or helium superfluids.
 The energy spectra of turbulent fluids are determined by what kind of interaction transfers the energy from lower to higher momentum region.
 In a helium superfluid the Kelvin wave cascade and the phonon emission are considered as the dominant mechanism of energy transfer at the length scale which is smaller than the mean vortex distance.
-On the other hand, in the non-Abelian quantum turbulence, not only the Kelvin wave cascade and the emission of the $U(1)_{\rm B}$ phonons from the vortex but also waves of the ${\mathbb C}P^{2}$ orientational zero modes and the emission of gluons through the orientational zero modes can contribute to the energy cascade.
+On the other hand, in the non-Abelian quantum turbulence, not only the Kelvin wave cascade and the emission of the $\U(1)_\B$ phonons from the vortex but also waves of the ${\mathbb C}P^{2}$ orientational zero modes can contribute to the energy cascade.
+The propagation of $\mathbb{C}P^{2}$ waves can be affected by emission and absorption of virtual gluons.
 The dual Lagrangian obtained in this paper will provide a basis for the analysis of properties of the non-Abelian quantum turbulence.